sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    unwieldy, put a token on it

-### Sarrukan's Chamber 3rd PC variant - The sacrificial guard
+### Sarrukan's Chamber 3rd PC variant - The imprisoned guard

 If you've got a 3rd player at the table, add a guard character.